mayersre/HumidAirCP/README.md

 or

-Go to the HumidAirCP directory and run "ant Example HXDiagram"
+Go to the HumidAirCP directory and run "ant hxdiagram"

 The Mollier Chart plots currently only Isothermals and Relative humidity lines, it was intended as a basic example on how to do it for students.
 However, there is